oxiv-dev/Object-Oriented-Programming/README.md

 # Object-Oriented-Programming
 All assignments from OOP university course
-Tasks description wil be updated later
+Tasks description will be updated later